paigederaedt/blog/_posts/2014-10-23-DecentralizationAndItsDiscontents.markdown

 - OMG MATH, I need to dig into this in more detail (nerd moment)!
 I'm really interested in the specifics of how it works!

+>'Bitcoin as a global payment system anyone can use from anywhere at any time can be a powerful catalyst to extend the benefits of the modern economic system to virtually everyone on the planet.'

+- This seems great at first glance, but knowing the little that I know about bitcoin, you need technology to access it.
+What about those people that don't have access to technology like we do?
+The article mentioned that bitcoin could be beneficial to impoverished countries and the poor, but how will they even get access to it?

 Bitcoin basically seems like a no bullshit way to perform transactions.
 It hides just enough but also gives us just enough.
 Right now, I'm liking bitcoin, but I know I still have a lot to learn about how it really works.

 Check out the readings for this week: